Click here to read the Introduction and Preface to the new Kenichi Zenimura bio, compliments of our publisher McFarland & Co.

 Applying this story to Kenichi Zenimura (and his Japanese American peers), we see:

-The person you are with: Zeni would have preferred to been in Arkansas with his Fresno peers (most Japanese Americans from Fresno were sent to AR, but due to his wife’s tuberculosis, Zenimura and his family were sent to the dry weather of AZ) , or better yet, back in California with his community.
+The person you are with: Zeni would have preferred to be in Arkansas with his Fresno peers (most Japanese Americans from Fresno were sent to AR, but due to his wife’s tuberculosis, Zenimura and his family were sent to the dry weather of AZ) , or better yet, back in California with his community.
 But he wasn’t, so he turned his attention to his surrounding community.

 The take-away: be fully present every day, appreciate and value the people you are with (which also means NOT dwelling on those who are absent), and fully share your passions with the other to bring happiness into their lives.
-Do this, and you can find joy, freedom and a sense of fulfillment anywhere, anytime.
+Do this, and you can find joy, freedom, and a sense of fulfillment anywhere, anytime.

 It’s so simple, it’s genius.
 Yet, unfortunately, it’s so hard to do.